picoCTF/start-problem-dev/example-problems/forensics-disk/README.md

    [Makefile](/example-problems/forensics-disk/Makefile).
 Since we are not just immediately handing over the flag like in the sanity problem, we create a target for a challenge artifact that contains the flag, namely `disk.flag.img.gz`.
-We byteblast in the flag at the end of a suspicious file and there are multiple ways to recover this using sleuthkit tools.
+We byteblast in the flag past the end of a suspicious file and there are multiple ways to recover this using sleuthkit tools.

 3. [packages.txt](/example-problems/forensics-disk/packages.txt) specifies